 11A.
 Matters to do with identity

-(1) In this section —

-destroyed includes damaged so as to be unusable;

-photograph includes a negative or an image stored electronically.
+[(1) deleted]

 (2) The CEO cannot issue a learner’s permit until the applicant has provided, in support of the application, any evidence required by the regulations to establish the applicant’s identity and residential address in this State.

-(3) Except as prescribed in the regulations, the CEO cannot issue a learner’s permit unless the applicant has provided the CEO with —
+(3) Except as prescribed in the regulations or as authorised by subsection (6), the CEO cannot issue a learner’s permit unless the applicant has provided the CEO with —

 (a) a photograph taken at the time of the application; and